Inner-City Games

 The Inner-City Games were founded by Daniel Hernandez of the Hollenbeck Youth Center in 1991 as a way to build self-confidence, self-reliance, and camaraderie among inner-city youth.
 The Games began in East Los Angeles with more than 40,000 youths competing in athletic and academic competitions.
-In the wake of the LA riots in 1992, Hernandez envisioned the Games expanding citywide and then nationally.
-Hernandez shared this vision with Arnold Schwarzenegger who agreed to be the Games Executive Commissioner.
-In 1995, the National Inner-City Games Foundation was established.
-Under the national umbrella, the Games have expanded to 15 cities across the United States and involved more than one million young people across the country.
-In 2003, the Inner-City Games was renamed to After-School All-Stars; however in Los Angeles they remained the Inner-City Games.
+In the wake of the LA riots in 1992, Hernandez envisioned the Games expanding citywide and engaged Arnold Schwarzenegger to be the Games' executive commissioner.

+In 1995, the National Inner-City Games Foundation was established, having expanded to 15 cities across the United States and involved more than one million young people across the country.
+In 2003, the Inner-City Games was renamed to After-School All-Stars, but in Los Angeles they remained the Inner-City Games.